-Many readers have asked me how to calculate your daily weight watchers points plus allowance.
-With the big change of the new Points Plus Plan, they’ve made it pretty hard to determine that without becoming a paying WW member and having the leaders calculate it for you in their system.
-However, there are a couple of other ways too….
+Many readers have asked me how to calculate your daily weight watchers points allowance for the newer Smart Points and Freestyle programs.
+Currently, it’s not possible to determine that without becoming a paying WW member and having the leaders calculate it for you in their system.
+It’s all personalized and determined by their formula.

-Option #1: Get your hands on a WW Digital Points Calculator
+Get your hands on an old WW Digital Points Calculator

-You can buy one at a local WW meeting or online.
-It allows you to enter your personal stats (gender, age, weight and height) and get your daily points plus allowance.
+It allows you to enter your personal stats (gender, age, weight, and height) and get your daily points plus allowance.

-Now, if you are still following the old Weight Watchers Points Plan, you can figure out how many points you are allowed each day answer these questions and add your score:
+Now, if you are still following the old Weight Watchers Points Plan, you can figure out how many points you are allowed each day by answering these questions and adding up your score:

 Female- score 2